sorgelig/ZX_Spectrum-128K_MIST/README.md

 To load snapshot, just mount IMG/MGT and go to basic prompt where type **CAT 1** to list its content.
 Note the number of snapshot file.
 Then type **LOAD pX** where X is the number of shapshot file.
 For other disk commands please find and read G+DOS (MGT +D) manual.

-### Multiface 128:
+### Multiface 128 and Multiface 3:
 You can enter Multiface ROM using **RShift+F11**.
-Multiface 128 includes preloaded debugger where you can trace or modify the game.
+Multiface 128 includes preloaded debugger (Genie) where you can trace or modify the game.
 If you prefer to use bare Multiface 128 ROM then do following procedure: Press and hold **ESC**, then press **RShift+F11**.
 You will be able to use bare Multiface ROM by simple subsequent presses of **RShift+F11** till core reload.
 Multiface provides snapshot functionality by saving to IMG/MGT disks.
-Please find and read Multiface 128 manual. **Note:** Multiface 128 expose its port, thus if game has protection against Multiface, it won't work.
-The port will start to be exposed after FIRST press of **RShift+F11** till reset.
+Please find and read Multiface 128 manual.
+**Note:** Multiface 128 expose its port, thus if game has protection against Multiface, it won't work, unless you press (o)ff before you exit from the Multiface menu.
 Thus using +D snapshot is prefered.
+When using the Spectrum +2A/3 mode, the Multiface 3 is supported.
+There's no Genie for the +3, but there are useful toolkit routines in the stock ROM.
+Unfortately save to disk doesn't work yet, since the FDC implementation is read-only currently.

 ### Special Keys:
 - Ctrl+F11 - warm reset